 OVERVIEW: The Joyce Foundation has adopted a strong racial equity and economic mobility focus with its grantmaking.
-Other causes supported are the environment, gun violence prevention, criminal justice reform, and culture.
+Causes supported are the environment, gun violence prevention, criminal justice reform, and culture.

-IP TAKE: Focus your proposal on mobilizing children and teens of color in Chicago.
+IP TAKE: Focus proposals on mobilizing children and teens of color in Chicago.
 Joyce is looking to the future, and this is it.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)